The SaaS Founder’s Guide to Getting Out of the Admin Weeds

 Building a SaaS company is a study in tradeoffs.
 Every day, you’re choosing between feature development, investor updates, customer requests, internal ops, and putting out whatever fire popped up overnight.

-But here’s the hidden cost: while you’re chasing scale, your time is disappearing into low-leverage tasks.
+But here’s the hidden cost: while you’re chasing scale, your time is disappearing into low-leverage tasks - making getting out of the admin weeds harder than it should be.
 You’re coordinating meetings.
 Drafting update emails.
 Searching for slide decks.
 Managing tools you barely remember signing up for.

 And the deeper your product gets traction, the harder it becomes to keep up.